bessonj/ROHSA-GPU/READ_ME.txt

 I. Instructions before use :

-	In order to satisfy the requirements below, 3 unix scripts are given : install_L-BFGS-B.sh
+	In order to satisfy the requirements below, a unix script is given : install_CCfits.sh
-	    install_CCfits.sh
-	    install_matplotlib.sh
-	(in some cases chmod +x *.sh could be required)
+	(you may run it as root/sudo; in some cases chmod +x *.sh could be required)

 	Requirements :